-When I visit struggling countries, such as Cambodia, I like to look for ways to give back.
+When I visit struggling countries as a solo female traveller, such as Cambodia, I like to look for ways to give back.
 Small gestures, like donating blood, are ways I can help make a difference in the lives of those who need it.

 Did you know that one unit of blood can save up to three lives?